GTR-Mamba: Geometry-to-Tangent Routing Mamba for Hyperbolic POI Recommendation: The Proposed Model

 \subsection{Overview}

-As illustrated in the Figure \ref{GTR}, this is the overall framework of our proposed GTR-Mamba model, which comprises four main components.
-First, we obtain hyperbolic embeddings for users, POIs, categories, and regions by leveraging the interaction relationships between users and POIs, as well as among POIs themselves.
-Second, we employ a cross-manifold spatio-temporal fusion channel.
-At the Euclidean level, this channel encodes the geographical context using spherical multi-scale Random Fourier Features (RFF) and Radial Basis Functions (RBF), while temporal information is encoded using multi-frequency sine-cosine functions.
-Subsequently, we utilize multi-head attention to fuse the hyperbolic representations with the Euclidean representations.
-The resulting fused trajectory representations, now imbued with corresponding semantics, are fed into a cross-manifold conditioning and routing Mamba layer.
-Concurrently, the Euclidean information is used to explicitly drive the State Space Model (SSM).
-Finally, we perform prediction by scoring from two pathways: one from the hyperbolic space and the other from the tangent space.
+As illustrated in Figure \ref{GTR}, the overall framework of our proposed GTR-Mamba consists of three integral components.
+We learn hyperbolic embeddings and relation-specific rotations jointly with the sequential model, and use them to form the trajectory input representation.
+Parallel to this, we employ a Euclidean Spatio-Temporal Channel that encodes geographical contexts using spherical multi-scale Random Fourier Features (RFF), while capturing temporal dynamics via multi-frequency sine-cosine encoding.
+Subsequently, the sequence representation is routed into the core GTR-Mamba Layer, where the internal State Space Model (SSM) is explicitly driven by the encoded Euclidean spatio-temporal signals.
+Finally, the next POI is predicted through a dual-path scoring mechanism that aggregates scores from both the hyperbolic manifold and the Euclidean tangent space.